 - Apply strong passwords and permissions – this may look obvious, but it is often overlooked.
 Restricting your password access by a strong password and disabling the file editing function can do a great job in this respect;

-- Back up your WordPress ecommerce site – this is indispensable for preventing unwanted loss of data or errors.
+- Do regular data backups – this is indispensable for preventing unwanted loss of data or errors.
 A recent backup can restore a working copy of your ecommerce website anytime.

 - Set spam filters – you can adjust your spam filters and keep them updated to maintain a clean and uninterrupted email communication with your clients.